linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-3-loadbalancer-with-metallb.md

   - 10.0.50.64/28
 ```
   - `kubectl apply -f metallb-ipaddresspool.yaml`
 - Configure how MetalLB will announce new IPs to your network.
-See documentation for details or use this for layer 2 advertisement: https://metallb.io/configuration/#announce-the-service-ips
+See documentation for details or use this for layer 2 mode: https://metallb.io/configuration/#announce-the-service-ips
 ```yaml
 apiVersion: metallb.io/v1beta1
 kind: L2Advertisement